Less than two hours from Champaign-Urbana, the indoor waterpark at Grand Bear Resort is a great choice for a fun family getaway any time of year

 If you’ve never visited or heard of Grand Bear Resort, we’ve got a glimpse into what is inside this resort located near Starved Rock and Matthiessen State Park

 But if you’re looking to stay closer to home or looking for a family-friendly place to stay on your next visit to Matthiessen State Park or Starved Rock (two of our favorite destinations for family hikes in Illinois), you might consider booking a stay at Grand Bear Resort.

 If your kids love waterpark fun and you are up for a splishy-splashy adventure, Grand Bear Resort proves itself to be a solid choice for a weekend (or mid-week) getaway.
 With lodging, dining and a great indoor waterpark, it has pretty much everything you need to sneak away for a night or more of family fun.
 And if you want to spend some time outdoors at nearby state parks, a stay here will nicely round out your experience.

 Booking a stay

-Right now, Grand Bear Resort indoor waterpark is open to overnight guests only.
-(On Thursdays, residents of LaSalle County can get a day pass but that is the only exception.)
+The Grand Bear Resort indoor waterpark is accessible to overnight guests even when day passes are sold out.
 They have traditional guest rooms and some cabins are available, too.
 The guest rooms are pretty standard hotel rooms and include a mini fridge and microwave.

 All about the indoor waterpark